0xPARC/0xparc-intro-book/easy/src/ec.typ

     P + Q = -R.
     $

-  I just described the group law as a geometric thing, but there are algebraic formulas to compute it as well.
+  We just described the group law as a geometric thing, but there are algebraic formulas to compute it as well.
   They are kind of a mess, but here goes.